Henry John Temple, 3rd Viscount Palmerston: Ending the Crimean War

-Arrow controversy and the Second Opium War
+China: Arrow controversy and the Second Opium War

-In October 1856, the Chinese seized the pirate ship Arrow, and in the process, according to the local British official Harry Parkes, insulted the British flag.
+In October 1856, the Chinese seized the pirate ship Arrow, and in the process, according to the local British official Harry Smith Parkes, insulted the British flag.
 When the Chinese Commissioner Ye Mingchen refused to apologise, the British shelled his compound.
 The commissioner retaliated with a proclamation that called on the people of Canton to "unite in exterminating these troublesome English villains" and offered a $100 bounty for the head of any Englishman.
 The British factories outside the city were also burned to the ground by incensed locals.
-Palmerston supported Parkes while in Parliament the British policy was strongly attacked on moral grounds by Richard Cobden and William Gladstone.
+Palmerston supported Parkes while in Parliament the British policy was strongly attacked on moral grounds by Richard Cobden and William Ewart Gladstone.
 Playing the patriotism card, Palmerston said that Cobden demonstrated "an anti-English feeling, an abnegation of all those ties which bind men to their country and to their fellow countrymen, which I should hardly have expected from the lips of any member of this House.
 Everything that was English was wrong, and everything that was hostile to England was right."
 He went on to say that if a motion of censure was carried it would signal that the House had voted to "abandon a large community of British subjects at the extreme end of the globe to a set of barbarians – a set of kidnapping, murdering, poisoning barbarians."
 The censure motion was carried by a majority of sixteen and the election of 1857 followed.
 Palmerston's stance proved popular among a large section of the workers, the growing middle classes and the country's commercial and financial interests.
 With the expanded franchise, his party swept on a wave of popular feeling to a majority of 83, the largest since 1835.
 Cobden and John Bright lost their seats.

 In China, the Second Opium War (1856–1860) was another humiliating defeat for a Qing dynasty, already reeling as a result of the domestic Taiping Rebellion.

-Resignation
+In 1858, British troops led by Lord Elgin bombarded the city of Canton and the conflict was concluded at the Treaty of Tientsin.
+In 1860, following a reconciliation with Napoleon III and strengthening of Anglo-French relation, a joint expedition was launched into China by British and French forces under the commands of General Sir Hope Grant and Count Palikao.
+After a series of successful battles, Peking was captured.